nowshinreza/ecommerce-admin-backend/README.md

 npm run dev
 ```

-The API should run at:
+The local backend will run at:

 ```text
 http://localhost:5000